MicrosoftDocs/architecture-center/docs/patterns/claim-check-content.md

 ## Workload design

-An architect should evaluate how the Claim-Check pattern can be used in their workloads's design to addresses the goals and principles covered in the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).
+An architect should evaluate how the Claim-Check pattern can be used in their workloads's design to address the goals and principles covered in the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).
 For example:

 | Pillar | How this pattern supports pillar goals |
 | :----- | :------------------------------------- |